 Hindi 2 Pre-Intermediate is an integrated communicative course for further development of elementary language skills acquired in Hindi 1 Beginners.
 The course focuses on further strengthening of all four language skills (listening, speaking, reading and writing) and all three models of communication (interpersonal, presentational, interpretive) in Hindi for effective communication.
 This is an interactive course where communicative skills are improved through in-class activities, role-plays, drills and practical tasks.
 Conventional course materials will be supplemented by in-class formative assessment tools, video clips, classroom games and other authentic materials.
+To reinforce grammatical structures and vocabulary, the course uses audio-visual aids, particularly Bollywood songs.
 This course actively uses blended learning method by integrating face-to-face classroom component with an appropriate use of online tools in & outside the classroom.

 By the end of the course, students should have reached approximately the A2 standard of the Common European Framework of Reference (CEFR).
 This course is the second course in a series of three language acquisition courses within the BA International Studies program.